Today’s ALTAI™ Insight has been brought to you by our fabulous guest writer, Katlyn Spade.

 The idea of camping is one that is immensely popular and has a special place in American hearts.
 Around 77 million households in the US have a member that goes camping at least occasionally, according to the 2018 North American Camping Report.
 Exploring the wilderness is something that often invites thoughts of campfires, toasted marshmallows, and incredible outdoor hiking adventures.
 If you happen to be one of the individuals who’s thinking of going out to enjoy the bounty of nature, you should be suitably prepared.
 That said, what do you need to know

-There are a lot of different areas to enjoy nature in the US like the states of California, Wyoming, Alaska, and Michigan, to name a few.
+There are a lot of different areas to enjoy nature in the US, like the states of California, Wyoming, Alaska, and Michigan, to name a few.
 Each of them has its own particular landscapes, topography, wildlife, and weather conditions.
 If you are going to enjoy nature through camping, it is important to find out more about your chosen campsite.
-Studying your destination beforehand lets you know of what facilities are available or what sort of camping etiquette should be followed.
-After all, you can’t just pitch your tent or park your RV anywhere–there are rules to follow and you’ll even have to register beforehand.
+Studying your destination beforehand lets you know what facilities are available or what sort of camping etiquette should be followed.
+After all, you can’t just pitch your tent or park your RV anywhere–there are rules to follow, and you’ll even have to register beforehand.

 Irresponsible campers have been known to have dire negative effects on the great outdoors.
-Roughly 84% of the wildfires that have ravaged parks were caused by irresponsible individuals based on a study by the University of Colorado.
+Roughly 84% of the wildfires that have ravaged parks were caused by irresponsible individuals, based on a study by the University of Colorado.
 To avoid adding to that ecological problem, it would be wise to know how to be a responsible camper.
 Critical yet simple things like not littering, tending carefully to your fire, not leaving food out, and using existing campsites can help a lot.

 As well prepared as you come, there will still be elements out of your control like the weather, the availability of your campsite, and even the presence of other campers.
 To better enjoy your trip, it’s good to prepare to be flexible.
 Set back-up plans in case your first option doesn’t go through.
 If you can’t do the full camping, consider glamping options.
-If around other campers, it’s good to know how to be able to bask in the glory of nature and be respectful of others.
+If around other campers, it’s good to know how to bask in the glory of nature and be respectful of others.